 Welcome to the Henry Moore Institute

-We're delighted to present two new exhibitions, A State of Matter: Modern and Contemporary Glass Sculpture, and Archive Lives: Documenting Women's Sculptural Practices in Britain, 1939-1960.
+We're excited to present two new exhibitions, A State of Matter: Modern and Contemporary Glass Sculpture, and Archive Lives: Documenting Women's Sculptural Practices in Britain, 1939-1960.
 You can also study in our Research Library and explore our Archive of Sculptors' Papers.

-To keep our staff and visitors safe and make sure you have an enjoyable experience, we have decided to keep social distancing and some other covid safety measures in place until further notice.
+To keep our staff and visitors safe and make sure you have an enjoyable experience, we still have some covid safety measures in place.
 These include reduced capacity, sanitising stations on site and increased levels of hygiene standards.
-We would appreciate visitors continuing to wear masks when this is possible.

-Booking tickets to visit our galleries is no longer necessary, though we advise groups of six or more book in advance to make sure there is space for you all to visit the galleries at the same time.
-You can still book in advance to visit the Sculpture Research Library if you want to ensure a space is available at the time of your choosing.
+Booking tickets to visit our galleries is not necessary.
+You can still book in advance to visit the Sculpture Research Library if you want to ensure a space is available for you.

 We've returned to holding some events in-person again, while others will take place online.
-You can listen to interviews with artists, attend live talks and discussions, or get inspired with creative activities, all from the comfort of your own home.
+You can listen to interviews with artists, attend live talks and discussions, or get inspired with creative activities, in our galleries or from the comfort of your own home.